volodymyrss/osa-python-docker/README.md

 * A latest Python version, currently 3.10.11.
 * OSA
 * HEASoft, usually the latest version.
-Note that some OSA tools related to response matrix rebinning for ISGRI and JEM-X, but also the pipelines are not compatible with heasoft 6.28 and beyond and will cause an error.
+Note that some OSA tools related to response matrix rebinning for ISGRI and JEM-X as well as standard ISGRI and JEM-X pipelines are not compatible with HEASoft versions newer than 6.28.

 ## What is not inside: